cryptodevhub/site/ethereum-evm/getting-started.md

 **Protip**: OpenZeppelin's Smart Contracts package should help you in doing so.

-## 7. Learn about Smart Contract Security
+## 7. Learn about Smart Contract security

-We already touched based on the importance of Smart Contract Security when it comes down to dApp and Blockchain development.
+We already touched on the importance of Smart Contract security when it comes to dApp and Blockchain development.
 Take some time to read through our [Security](https://wiki.cryptodevhub.io/ethereum-evm/security) page and learn more about recent hacks and potential pitfalls.

 ## 8. Join Communities